keu/docs/software/manage-airflow-versions.md

 :::caution

-Upgrading a Software Deployment to [AC 2.3.0](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md) can take significantly longer than normal, with some upgrades taking anywhere from 10 minutes to an hour.
+Due to a schema change in the Airflow metadata database, upgrading a Software Deployment to [AC 2.3.0](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md) can take significantly longer than usual.
+Depending on the size of your metadata database, upgrades can take anywhere from 10 minutes to an hour.
+During this time, scheduled tasks will continue to execute but new tasks will not be scheduled.

 If you need to minimize the upgrade time for a given Deployment, reach out to [Astronomer Support](https://support.astornomer.io) and request for Astronomer to remove unnecessary records from your metadata DB.

 :::